Marwa7246/jungle-rails/README.md

 # Jungle

-A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+A mini e-commerce application built with Rails 4.2.

 The app sends a welcome email to the user upon signing-up.
-Also it sends an order receipt upon completing an order, which ist the total as well as each line item in the order.
+Also it sends an order receipt upon completing an order.
 The app is tested using rspec and capybara.

 ## Final Product